 - Consider checking out the Web site of the Academy of General Dentistry to find an academy member near you.
 Members are required to get at least 75 hours of continuing education every three years, significantly more than other associations require.
 Dentists who belong to the American Dental Association are also encouraged to participate in ongoing education.

-Interview with Manuel Cordero, DDS, MAGD, a New Jersey dentist and spokesperson for the Academy of General Dentistry; now president of the Hispanic Dental Association.
+Interview with Manuel Cordero, DDS, MAGD, a New Jersey dentist and past president of the Academy of General Dentistry; now president of the Hispanic Dental Association.